AdobeDocs/journey-optimizer.it-IT/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

+>[!CAUTION]
+>
+>Attualmente in [!DNL Journey Optimizer] puoi creare esperienze basate su codice solo utilizzando **campagne**.

-Quando [crei una campagna](../campaigns/create-campaign.md#configure), seleziona l’azione **Esperienza basata su codice (Beta)** e definisci le impostazioni di base.
+Quando [creare una campagna](../campaigns/create-campaign.md#configure), seleziona **Esperienza basata su codice** come azione e definire le impostazioni di base.

 >[!NOTE]
 >
->Se è la prima volta che crei un’esperienza web, assicurati di seguire i prerequisiti descritti in [questa sezione](code-based-prerequisites.md).
+>Se questa è la prima volta che crei un’esperienza basata su codice, assicurati di seguire i prerequisiti descritti in [questa sezione](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->